mendersoftware/iot-manager/README.md

 is therefore easier to follow the getting started section above as it integrates these services.

-If you would like to build the Azure IoT Manager microservice independently, you can follow these steps:
+If you would like to build the IoT Manager microservice independently, you can follow these steps:

 ```